 Would Roy like my romantic painting looking west into a January setting sun?

 Probably, but he wouldn’t tell.
-Abstract expressionism was his thing on this date.
-He might have gone home, rushed up to his “studio” and fought the urge to be happy with desperate stokes of ugly.
+Abstract impressionism was his thing on this date.
+He might have gone home, rushed up to his “studio” and fought the urge to be happy with desperate stokes of fuzzy ugly.
 Fame and seed of fame are nasty critics.
 I can only imagine the false negativity surging through a man incapable of seeing the honor bestowed upon the teacher of eager innocence.
-Art is goodness, and Roy abandoned the teaching of it for fame.
+Art is goodness expressed and shared whenever possible, and Roy abandoned the teaching of it for fame.
 Rather, the seed of fame.

 Oh fame, babe, they’ve taken everything and just twisted it Oh fame they say You never could have resisted it What’s in a name?
 And everybody’s jaded by fame